aresio/simpful/README.md

 print (FS.Sugeno_inference(['POWER']))
 ```

-## Usage example 2: tipping with Mamdani
+## Usage example 2: tipping with a Mamdani fuzzy system

 This second example shows how to model a FIS using Mamdani inference.
 It also shows some facilities
 that make modeling more concise and clear: automatic Triangles (i.e., pre-baked linguistic variables